-Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft, for course reversal, and for gaining altitude prior to crossing terrain in some procedures.
-Typically holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
+Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft, for course reversal, and for gaining altitude before crossing terrain in some procedures.
+Typically, holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
 All holds are made up of segments.
 The segments are shown in the figure below.

 Holds are always used to delay aircraft near a navigational fix in certain airspace.
-There are a lot of reasons why airplanes might need to hold.
+There are many reasons why airplanes might need to hold.
 Common examples would be: